 Chuck was upset at me, apparently.
 But his brother noted what my other friend did; when you talk to a journalist, you need to note if something is on the record or not.
 Nothing like that passed between us and, to be honest, I think Chuck probably told me a lot of other things that were sensitive that I had not revealed before.
 But this came up in my process of covering my stores so it came out.
 Chuck told me later that he’d forgiven me because, yes, he knew full well that I was a journalist and spoke to all the game store owners regularly.

-We remained friends for years thereafter and the years that followed included I always enjoyed stopping to chat with him when I came in to get my board game fix.
+We remained friends thereafter and I always enjoyed stopping to chat with him when I came in to get my board game fix.
 Even when I would fail to get to the store for months or even a year, we’d talk like no time had passed.
 I attended playtesting events at Game Empire sometimes, but always made time to talk to Chuck about business, what I was doing at my various software startups and such.

 The Wisdom Lasts